novusap/execute-immediate-from/README.md

-# Approaches to using EXECUTE IMMEDIATE and errors
+# Problems using EXECUTE IMMEDIATE

 The desire is to use Github Actions and "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.